GianLorenzetto/GianLorenzetto.github.io-www/_drafts/azure-teamcity-and-octopusdeploy---part-3.md

 <a name="octopack"></a>
 ### Packaging with OctoPack

 OctopusDeploy requires a NuGet package to deploy.
 For that, we used OctoPack.
 OctoPack is a nifty little NuGet package that you can install into any deployable project (exe, lib, website).
 Once installed it automatically modifies the MSBuild script to create a NuGet package.
-Don't have a nuspec file?
+Don't have a nuspec file ( what is nsupec file - needs clarification) ?
 Doesn't matter, OctoPack creates one for you and does a good job of guessing what files are required based on the type of project (just make sure you at least review file for a real project!)